submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 #### Install Submariner with Service Discovery

-{{% notice info %}}

-The Lighthouse project is meant only to be used as a development preview.
-Installing the operator on an OpenShift cluster will disable OpenShift CVO

-{{% /notice %}}

 To install Submariner with multi-cluster service discovery, follow the steps below.

 ##### Use cluster-b (AWS) as broker with service discovery enabled